MetahCoder/MetahCoder/README.md

-### Hello World 👋
+### Hey there 👋

-My name is Askar, I am a 15 y.o. iOS developer from Atyrau, Kazakhstan 🇰🇿.
+My name is Askar.

+• 📍 I am a 15 y.o. iOS developer from Atyrau, Kazakhstan 🇰🇿.

+• 👨🏻‍💻 I’m the founder of "Qulynym" - an educational platform for preschoolers in Kazakhstan.

+• 🏆 I am a WWDC20 Swift Student Challenge winner

 • 📱 I’m currently working on the iOS application of the https://degreen.kz food delivery service.

-• 👨🏻‍💻 I’m the founder of "Qulynym" - an educational platform for preschoolers in Kazakhstan

-• 🏆 I am a WWDC20 Swift Student Challenge winner

 • 📫 How to reach me: metahdev@gmail.com